DougTrajano/anallyticabot/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=DougTrajano_anallyticabot&metric=alert_status)](https://sonarcloud.io/dashboard?id=DougTrajano_anallyticabot)

 **Anallyticabot** unlock insights from your data to create the right AI-powered conversational experiences.

-Anallyticabot is free to use and is an open source project! 💙
+Anallyticabot is free to use and is an open-source project! 💙

 ![](images/home_page.png)